rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ---
 title: 'DRAFT: How to write reliable socket servers that survive crashes and restart?'
-date: 2022-08-02
+date: 2022-08-03
 tags: draft
 ---

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

-This past weekend I was researching how to do zero-downtime deployments and found the wonderful blog post [Dream Deploys: Atomic, Zero-Downtime Deployments](https://alangrow.com/blog/dream-deploys-atomic-zero-downtime-deployments).
+A few months ago, I was researching how to do zero-downtime deployments and found the wonderful blog post [Dream Deploys: Atomic, Zero-Downtime Deployments](https://alangrow.com/blog/dream-deploys-atomic-zero-downtime-deployments).